Extramarital Affairs in India: What Are The Legal Consequences?

 Child Custody

-What Are The Evidences Court Considers To Prove Extra Marital Affairs?
+What Are The Evidences That Court Considers To Prove Extra Marital Affairs In India?

 Digital Proof

-In the modern age of WhatsApp chats, call history, and emails, now evidence, family courts will take this evidence regardless of whether it was obtained through other parties staying unaware of its obtaining, under Section 14 of the Family Courts Act, 1984.
+In the modern age of WhatsApp chats, call history, and emails, evidence will now be admissible in family courts regardless of whether it was obtained while other parties remained unaware of its obtaining, under Section 14 of the Family Courts Act, 1984.

 False Accusations